AndrewBoryk/ABMediaView/README.md

 ## Features

-* Display for image, video, and GIF
+* Display for image, video, GIF, and Audio
 * Easy Lazy-loading for images, videos, and GIFs
 * Fullscreen display with minimization
 * Queue for presenting mediaViews in fullscreen